Grissess/openvpn-auth-ldap-novo/README.md

 - `bind-pw-file`: Path to a file containing the bind password.
 Ineffective if `bind-pw` is also specified.
 The file is read once during plugin startup--thus as the same credential as OpenVPN initially has.

+## License

+This plugin is GPL version 3 or later.

+Code from OpenVPN itself is included under the GPL version 2, without regard to the "linking against" exception.
+See their distribution for details.